olejnikk/bizdays/README.md

 calendar.addHoliday(EasterBasedHoliday.EASTER);
 calendar.addHoliday(EasterBasedHoliday.EASTER_MONDAY);

-// Valentine's Day
-calendar.addHoliday(new FixedYearlyHoliday(Month.FEBRUARY, 14));
+// add Valentine's Day as a holiday calendar.addHoliday(new FixedYearlyHoliday(Month.FEBRUARY, 14));
-// and every first thursday in month calendar.addHoliday(new CronHoliday("* * * ? * THU#1 *"));
+// as well as every first thursday in a month calendar.addHoliday(new CronHoliday("* * * ? * THU#1 *"));
 ```